diunh/diunh/README.md

 - 👋 Hi, I’m @diunh
-- 👀 I’m interested in  ngành thiết kế thời trang
+- 👀 I’m interested in  fashion design industry
-- 🌱 I’m currently learning cấp ba
+- 🌱 I’m currently learning high shool
 - 💞️ I’m looking to collaborate on github
 - 📫 How to reach me ...